jovotech/jovo-framework/integrations/plugin-debugger/docs/README.md

 ### nlu

+> **Important**: Text input in the Debugger does not support built-in entity types like `AMAZON.City` if you are using the default configuration, which uses [NLP.js](https://www.jovo.tech/marketplace/nlu-nlpjs) as NLU.

 The `nlu` property defines which [NLU integration](https://www.jovo.tech/docs/nlu) should be used in case the Debugger sends raw text.
 This usually happens if you type text into the Debugger input field.
+This raw text is then sent to your Jovo app where it is then turned into structured meaning by using an NLU integration.
+Depending on which NLU integration you use, there are certain limitations to what types of input can be managed by the Debugger text field.

 By default, the Debugger uses [NLP.js as NLU integration](https://www.jovo.tech/marketplace/nlu-nlpjs) with the following default config: